CrackieOnDiscord/CrackClient.GitHub.io/index.md

 This client is developed by 1 person
 ```
 ### Crackware Client
-    for help go in https://discord.gg/d8UZzvAW to download and help
+    for help go in [https://discord.gg/d8UZzvAW]to download and help

 ### info
 ```
-**Info this is my first website so no hate please thank you!**
+Info this is my first website so no hate please thank you!
 ```